 Before and After Images

-Before and After images are not permitted in any ads.
-Ads linking to landing pages with before and after imagery will be subject to review, and any ads that link to pages containing nude or graphic content will be rejected.
+Before and after images are not permitted in any ads.
+Ads that link to landing pages with before and after imagery will be subject to review and any ads linking to pages containing nude or graphic content will be rejected.

-In line with our policy on adult content, sexualized images can't be approved.
-Avoid nudity (implied or explicit), unnecessary skin exposure or cleavage, or other tactics designed to solicit a sexual response.
+In line with our policy on adult content, images that focus on body parts in a sexualized manner will not be approved.
+Avoid using images with full or partial nudity, unnecessary skin exposure or cleavage, or other tactics designed to solicit a sexual response.

 Facebook doesn't permit the use of ad images that imply ideal or undesirable body image, including “before and after” photos, images that imply unlikely results, or images that draw unnecessary attention to body parts.